aajanki/fi-ner-eval/docs-source/index.md

 ![Precision and recall values of the tested algorithms](images/prec_rec.png)
 ![F1 scores of the tested algorithms](images/f1.png)

 Turku NER attains the highest F1 scores with values above 90% on all NE types.
 FiNER can just about compete on GPE detection but loses clearly on the other two NE types.
-Azure NER's overall performance is poor with the terrible recall on organizations as its weak spot.
+Azure NER's overall performance is poor with the terrible recall on organizations as its weakest spot.

 ### Discussion of the results